achristen/Meteobike/readme.md

 Next, localize the Raspberry Pi Zero W to your language and region.
 Provide a password to the Raspberry.
 Set the same password as the wireless network, so we have all the same password.
 Make sure it starts with a capital letter.
 Also change the Hostname to "raspberryXX" where XX is the number of your system (see sheet on your table):

 ![SCS_systemname](SCS_systemname.png)

+### Testing the wireless network

+Test the communication with another device (your laptop or smartphone).
+First, on your laptop or smartphone install the "VNC Viewer" from "RealVNC":

+* On Mac, Windows, or Linux install the [desktop version of the VNC Viewer](https://www.realvnc.com/de/connect/download/viewer/).
+* On iOS devices use the [Apple App Store to download the VNC Viewer](https://itunes.apple.com/us/app/vnc-viewer/id352019548?mt=8
+).
+* On Android devices use  [Google Play to download the VNC Viewer](https://play.google.com/store/apps/details?id=com.realvnc.viewer.android).

 ## Installing the Sensors